TLP:CLEAR

 success rate (top actor)

-Over a 30-day window, sensors observed a series of telnet exploitation attempts achieving unauthenticated remote code execution.
-The primary actor (195.86.56.10) achieved 31 successful exploits in a 73-minute burst — an 86% success rate — and established persistence by injecting an ed25519 SSH key with the comment chaos@kali-57ca9a, indicating the attacker operates from a Kali Linux environment.
+Sensors observed a series of telnet exploitation attempts achieving unauthenticated remote code execution over a window spanning at least 41 days — the longest-running scanner in this set (2.26.252.153) is still active as of this update, and its earliest visible attempt (2026-05-21) sits right at the edge of our current data-retention window, so its true start may be earlier still.
+The primary actor (195.86.56.10) achieved 31 successful exploits in a 76-minute burst (an 86% success rate) and established persistence by injecting an ed25519 SSH key with the comment chaos@kali-57ca9a, indicating the attacker operates from a Kali Linux environment.
 A second actor (107.141.222.62) achieved 3 successful exploits with simpler post-exploitation (reconnaissance only).

 AttributePrimary ActorSecondary Actor